-Rwandan Senate votes to allow President Kagame more time in office
+Rwandan senate votes to allow President Kagame more time in office

-Kagame, in power since 2000, won widespread praise for rebuilding the landlocked Central African country since a 1994 genocide killed about 800,000 people, most of them ethnic Tutsis and moderate Hutus.
+Kagame, in power since 2000, won widespread praise for ending a genocide in 1994 of some 800,000 people, most of them Tutsis and moderate Hutus, and for rebuilding the nation.

-While praising Rwanda’s economic and social development since then, rights groups say the government severely restricts freedom of expression and does not tolerate dissent, charges the government has denied.
+While praising Rwanda’s economic and social development since then, rights groups say the government severely restricts freedom of expression and does not tolerate dissent, charges the government denies.

 Senate head Bernard Makuza said he expected the changes to be approved in a referendum, adding Kagame, whose current term ends in 2017, could run for another seven-year term and then two five-year terms, possibly keeping him in power until 2034.

-“But it all depends on his will,” he told reporters after the Senate’s unanimous vote.
+“But it all depends on his will,” he told reporters after the unanimous vote.

-Kagame has not said whether he would run again, but has said he was open to persuasion.
+Kagame has not said if he would run again, but has said he was open to persuasion.

-In Washington, the U.S. State Department expressed “great concern” with the Senate’s decision and said Kagame should step down at the end of his term in 2017.

-“We expect President Kagame to follow through on the commitments he has made previously to foster a new generation of leaders in Rwanda and to step down at the end of his current term in 2017,” State Department spokesman Mark Toner said.

-Asked later if the United States, a major donor to Rwanda, was considering suspending or reducing U.S. assistance to Kigali, Toner replied: “Not at this time.”

-He said, however, that if Kagame does decide to stay beyond his current term, it could impact U.S.-Rwanda relations.

-The draft amendments to the constitution have already been approved by Rwanda’s lower house of parliament.
+The draft amendments to the constitution have already been approved by the lower house.

 The Democratic Green Party, Rwanda’s only genuine opposition party, which is tiny and has no seats in parliament, tried to block the amendments through legal action, but the Supreme Court rejected its bid, saying it was up to citizens to decide.